18F/handbook/pages/tools/github.md

 [handoff to partner agencies](#handoff-to-partner-agencies) section for more information.

-Inactive repositories are automatically archived by the TTS Tech Portfolio with [ghad](https://github.com/18F/ghad).
+Inactive repositories are automatically archived by the TTS Tech Operations with [ghad](https://github.com/18F/ghad).
 A repository is considered "inactive" if there haven't been any new commits or comments on issues or pull requests in a while; or if the repository description includes the terms "deprecated," "not